 Manifestations of Physical Empaths

-- Been labelled as hypersensitive or a hypochondriac.
+- Been labeled as hypersensitive or a hypochondriac.

 - Feeling uneasy, tired or nauseous in a crowd and avoiding them.